 During my first year with Laidlaw, I worked with Professor Hitendra Wadhwa of the Columbia Business School in developing a leadership fellowship for aspiring young changemakers.

-For my Leadership in Action project, I am working with World Vision on WASH (Water, Sanitation, and Health) projects in West Gonja, Ghana.
+For my Leadership in Action project, I worked with World Vision on a menstrual hygiene management campaign in West Gonja, Ghana.

 Hello, I'm a first-year chemical engineering student at UCL.
 My research project for this programme looked into the economic feasibility of three different wastewater treatment solutions for organic matter removal and energy production.
 I also explored the environmental sustainability of these technologies through a self-assessed quantitative impact assessment.